Tripura: No takers among Bru refugees for government’s repatriation offer

 “Officials of the Government of Mizoram have arrived and are stationed in all camps of Tripura.
 But no one has shown up register themselves till now.
 However, we are keeping all arrangements ready,” the official said.

 Panisagar SDM L Darlong spoke in a similar voice and said officials of Tripura and Mizoram are in the camps, trying to understand the mood of the people about repatriation.
-While she admitted that no one have registered their name for going back as part of repatriation process starting tomorrow, she reasoned that they are “keen to return”.
+While she admitted that no one has registered their name for going back as part of repatriation process starting tomorrow, she reasoned that they are “keen to return”.

 Who are the Bru refugees?